adamlgreen/adamlgreen.github.io/about_me.md

 ---
 ## Bona Fides

-I'm not an expert in behavioral genetics, bioethics, or any adjacent field.
-However, having read quite a lot in all these fields, I feel I'm in the unique position of being able to synthesize across them.
-I believe that my curiosity and breadth of knowledge, combined with the depth of knowledge of the experts I interview, will enable cross-pollination among academic disciplines, leading to meaningful conversations.
+I'm not an specialist in behavioral genetics, bioethics, or any adjacent field.
+I have, however, read quite a lot in all these fields and feel I'm in the unique position of being able to synthesize across them.
+My hope is that my curiosity and breadth of knowledge, combined with the depth of knowledge of the experts I interview, will enable cross-pollination among academic disciplines, leading to meaningful conversations.

 ### Current Research